VerseGroup/SchoolVerse-api/README.md

 cd ..
 ~~~
 and it should uninstall and reinstall all pip packages ONLY if you are running a virtual env.

-5. Gather and correctly place various secrets
+4. Gather and correctly place various secrets
+- firebase secrets
+- .env

-During release, the next step would be to run the server.
+5. During release, the next step would be to run the server.
 For now, run testing:

-### Test The Scraper:
+#### Test The Scraper:
 In testing simply open run 'scraper.py' and
 enter a valid Schoology username and password.

-### Test Full Stack
+#### Test Full Stack
 Obtain secrets file and place in firebase_manager directory.
 Then simply run "full_stack.py" and enter a valid Schoology username and password.
 Don't
 forget to click enter a few times as there are 'input()' statements to help
 make the code easier to test

-### Unit-Testing
+#### Unit-Testing
 Simply run the command
 ~~~
 pytest